 At the Office of International Education, the health and safety of UVM students is our number one priority.
 The following provides information on what you can do before, during, and after your time abroad to ensure you remain healthy and safe for your overseas experience.
 For additional information, please see the health, safety, and emergencies sections in the Pre-Departure Guidebook.

 International Health Insurance

 You are required to have a valid medical insurance policy in order to participate in a study abroad program.
 As long as you complete the UVM study abroad approval process through GoAbroad and are approved to study abroad, UVM's International SOS membership provides insurance for sicknesses or injuries which occur while you are studying abroad.
 It does not provide coverage for routine or preventative services, and therefore you should take care of any/all preventative care you can think of (dental, vision, general medical) in advance of your study abroad experience.
 You should also verify your own health insurance policy to see what coverage it provides for medical services abroad.
-Some programs and/or countries may require that you purchase their health insurance.
+Some programs and/or countries may require that you purchase a specific type of health insurance, on top of what you receive with International SOS or your own US-based health insurance.
 Check with your university or program provider for requirements.

-Geoblue is a great option for students who need temporary international coverage.
-GeoBlue also has non-student options if you have friends or family visiting you.
+Geoblue (and many other companies) have non-student options for international health insurance if you have friends or family visiting you.
 Anyone visiting you while you are abroad should have adequate health insurance for the duration of their visit.